 - Back of house: This is when a chef starts a separate delivery-only business in the kitchen of their existing restaurant.
 This is often used as a way to experiment cheaply.
 Chipotle, however, has separate make lines in every location, one for the counter and dining room, and the other for digital orders.

 Simon Property Group has been looking into ghost kitchens as a way to use space in malls that does not get good foot traffic and tends to have high turnover.
 In a few cases, independent ghost kitchen locations make sense.
-Wendy’s, for example, has set up ghost kitchens instead of full service locations in areas where delivery volumes are particularly high.
+Wendy’s, for example, has set up virtual restaurants instead of full service locations in areas where delivery volumes are particularly high.

 Temporarily, ghost kitchens are also springing up in trailers in underused parking lots.
 This model works well for now but is likely to disappear in the future.
 Successful parking lot ventures thus may be looking for real estate in the future.